isntpythonasnake/Gateweaver-UE5/README.md

 - Other actors that hides/unhides portals.
 - Momentum.
 The function of mass and velocity is conserved between portals.
 In layman's terms, speedy thing goes in, speedy thing comes out!

+## Limitations
+- As Unreal Engine render pipeline isn't recursive by default, other portals' render target will appear as black.
+Manually simulating this is performance heavy and would only work if only two portals are spawned.
+However as it happens, I found a way to make it so that render targets will only actively render when the player has the portal in view, except this won't likely be in the plugin at this time as it's not in my list of priorities.

 ## TODO
 | Thing | Description | Completed? | Remarks |
 | :------------: | :------------- | :------------: | :------------: |